 I suggest setting it out on the table a few minutes before you intend to eat it to ‘take the chill off’, and make it a little easier to manipulate, because this stuff is decadently thick!

 Cornish clotted cream - the food of the gods.
 William Gladstone 1809 - 1898

 Whether enjoyed in a sumptuous city hotel, a cosy little tea room on a blustery British coastline, or even at home, there is something so lovely about the ‘humble’ cream tea.

 Take the time on National Cream Tea Day - or any day - to relish the event with your closest family and friends - though this year may be a little different and bijou, why not brighten up a “lockdown Friday” for your little household?
 I really believe lovely rituals such as this helps one to slow down, and to remember that life is about the little things.

 So dust off the tablecloth, put out your best china, and indulge.
 Just make sure to keep that teapot topped up!

+All content and images in this article are copyright of The Darling Academy and are not to be shared or reproduced without our express permission.
 Thank you to our Pottery Partners, Cornishware, for gifting us this beautiful tea set.
 Affiliate links have been used in this post.
 There is no extra cost to you, but The Darling Academy may make a small commission from any purchases.